vrsttl/eslint-plugin-granular-selectors/README.md

 1. ES6 destructuring from selector hooks: `const { foo, bar } = useSelector(...)`
 2. ES5 variable assignments from selector results: `var obj = useSelector(...); var foo = obj.foo;`

-When it finds such patterns, it suggests replacing them with individual selector calls for each property, preserving your code style (ES5 or ES6).
+When it finds such patterns, it suggests replacing them with individual selector calls for each property, preserving your code style (ES5 or ES6) and type annotations.

 ## Examples